igorkll/ScrapMechanicTools-ModAPIs/docs/SComputers/Info.md

 ### small changes
 * in safe-mode, the implementation of sm.json has changed to the json library available via require. since the use of sm.json can cause problems as well as game crashes
+* when using clientInvoke(available only in unsafe-mode), ENV will be saved, however, the code is loaded anew every time
+* clientInvoke(str, ...) supports arguments
+* get exceptions "path .. underflow" when using the filesystem has become impossible, instead superfluous ".." just ignore

 ### this mod contains new components such as:
 * sound synthesizer